In connection with commercial litigation, it will often become necessary to hire a “damages expert.”

 So, one might ask, what to look for in a damages expert?

-- First, it is important to select a damages expert who is experienced in being an expert witness, who already knows how to estimate damages, how to present the estimate in a written damages report, and how to provide testimony (in a deposition and thereafter in court) in support of that estimate.
+- It is important to select a damages expert who is experienced in being an expert witness, who already knows how to estimate damages, how to present the estimate in a written damages report, and how to provide testimony (in a deposition and thereafter in court) in support of that estimate.
 I don’t ever like to engage or hire anyone, for any assignment, job or project, who hasn’t had relevant experience and who hasn’t been successful in past assignments, jobs and projects.
 The expert should also have prior clients willing to speak on his or her behalf by giving a positive reference.
 It is so critically important to work with people who have “been there and done that” successfully and preferably repeatedly.)

-- Second, credentials and professional associations are important.
+- Credentials and professional associations are important.
 To be successful in commercial litigation, a party needs for the judge and or jury to believe what the party (and his or her damages expert) is saying and claiming.
 Credibility, or “believability,” as attorneys often refer to it, is essential.
 Credentials and professional associations go a long way towards establishing the believability or credibility of an expert witness.
 We live in a World full of lies and distortions.
 We live in a World full of people why deny facts and reality, sometimes over and over and over again as if repeating falsehoods or lies will make them true.
 So we live in a world where believability and credibility are increasingly both rare and important.
 Credentials and professional associations help to build believability and credibility of the damages expert.

-- Third, any past record of the damages expert is important.
+- Any past record of the damages expert is important.
 Opposing counsel will often do their own research regarding a damages expert.
 Best do similar work yourself, before hiring/engaging a damages expert.
 For it is reasonable to anticipate that anything in the public record which might undermine or “impeach” the credibility of the damages expert will be unearthed and then used at the eventual trial.

-In commercial litigation,the right damages expert can make all the difference.
+In commercial litigation, the right damages expert can make all the difference.